openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 We're now going to go through the **scene selection process**.
 This allows you to change which specific images to include in your mosaic.

 -   You can change the scenes that are selected using the :code:`SCN` button on the lower right of the screen.
 You can use all scenes or select which are prioritized.
-You can revert any changes by clicking on :code:`Use All Scenes` and then :code:`Apply`.
+You can revert any changes by selecting :code:`Use All Scenes` and then :code:`Apply`.
 -   Change the **Scenes** by selecting **Select Scenes** with Priority: **Target Date**

 .. figure:: ../_images/workflows/area_estimation/scene_selection.png